1978

 780105A 5th January - 2nd March: Boulogne-Billancourt, France, Pathé Marconi Studios.

-Before They Make Me Run).
+for Before They Make Me Run).
+Additional musicians: STU (p).
+Incl.

 - Before They Make Me Run I (MJ/KR) -very early lyrics